 - 157. (1) The State may legislate for raising revenue or collecting taxes from the following sources-

 - (a) State land and property tax and royalties;

-- (b) service charges for state services;
+- (b) service charges for State services;

 - (c) licences;

 - (d) State personal income tax;

 - (e) levies on tourism;

-- (f) Should it become an oil producing state, at least two percent of net oil revenue produced in the State;
+- (f) Should it becomes an oil-producing State, at least two percent of net oil revenue produced in the State;

-- (g) State Government projects;
+- (g) State Government projects and national parks;

 - (h) stamp duties;

-- (I) agricultural taxes;
+- (i) agricultural taxes;

 - (j) grants-in-aid and foreign aid;

 - (k) excise duties;

 - (l) border trade charges or levies as shall be regulated by law;

 - (m) other State taxes, which are not within the exclusive jurisdiction of the National or Southern Sudan Governments;

-- (n) loans and borrowing in accordance with Article 193 of the Interim Constitution of Southern Sudan and the provisions of this

-Constitution; and

-- (o) any other tax as may be determined by law. - (2) All funds and special accounts referred to in this Constitution and future accounts shall be on-budget operations in accordance with the public budget
+- (n) loans and borrowing in accordance with Article 193 of the Interim Constitution of Southern Sudan and the provisions of this Constitution; and - (o) any other tax as may be determined by law. - (2) All funds and special accounts referred to in this Constitution and future accounts shall be on-budget operations in accordance with the public budget.